splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

         * CronJobs
         * Services
         * Resources
-      - Provides a :ref:`table view <navigator-views>` of Kubernetes instances across your infrastructure
+      - Provides a :ref:`table and heat map view <navigator-views>` of Kubernetes instances across your infrastructure
       - * Monitor Kubernetes instances across your infrastructure
         * Monitor a specific subset of instances, such as workloads running in a particular namespace
         * View services and hosts on which Kubernetes is running